Advancing the science

 Suvola can provide deployments of popular computing infrastructure systems and applications on our proprietary tamper-proof computing platforms.
-These systems cannot be altered or modified by cybercrimminals, making attacks that rely on tampering obsolete and complete ineffective.
+These systems cannot be altered or modified by cyber-criminals, making attacks that rely on tampering obsolete and complete ineffective.

 Personal identity devices replace the common username and password identity and authorization model with a small, wearable device that cannot be hacked or impersonated.
-This device can also be used for facilities access, transaction authorization and equipment or vehicle activiation.
+This device can also be used for facilities access, transaction authorization and equipment or vehicle activation.